-Keep your tires properly inficied.
-Failure to maintain the correct pressure may result in tire failure and loss of control, resulting in serious injury or properly damage.
+Keep your tires properly inflated.
+Failure to maintain the correct pressure may result in tire failure and loss of control, resulting in serious injury or property damage.

-In most states, trailers with a Gross Vehicle Weight Rating (GVWR) of 1,500 pounds or more are required by law to have brakes on all wheels.
+IN MOST STATES, TRAILERS WITH A GROSS VEHICLE WEIGHT RATING (GVWR) OF 1,500 pounds or more are required by law to have brakes on all wheels.
 (Auto manufacturers generally recommend brakes with even lighter trailers.)